steccas/ProtonClient/README.md

 Most importantly, they don't use ads, so they aren't selling your data.
 They simply make money with their convenient paid plans, don't worry there is also a free plan for starters.

+Recently they creadet a VPN service (ProtonVPN) wich may be even more when useful paired with a secure mail provider.

 Anyways if you need further informations or you just need to subscribe (in fact you need to subscribe to use this client lol) go [here](https://go.getproton.me/SHJF).

 ## Security notice about this client